 Guinness Book of Records lists many achievements made possible only through the mastery of highly unlikely and unusual skills which accomplish largely trivial ends.
 When we consider, the remarkable ability of some painters to bestow tactile values on visual images - to convey visually a sense of how objects feel - we must also ask whether this serves any valuable end.
 Representation is part of the answer; representative power is greatly increased thereby.
-But in the preceding section we found reason to conclude that, if we are to understand the value of painting properly, representative painting has a serious purpose, so we unquestioningly admire the great skill that it displays.
+But in the preceding section we found reason to conclude that, if we are to understand the value of painting properly, representation must itself be viewed as a means to some further end.
+We assume that most representative painting has a serious purpose, so we unquestioningly admire the great skill that it displays.
 It is the task of a normative theory of art to justify this assumption.